Academic Policies

 Incomplete (I)

-The grade of “I” (Incomplete) in a Gallatin course is a temporary grade that indicates that the student has, for good reason, not completed all of the course work but that there is a possibility that the student will pass the course when all the requirements have been met.
 The grade of incomplete (I) is a temporary grade that indicates that a student has not completed all course requirements, but that there is a possibility that the student will pass the course when the remaining work is completed.
 The grade of incomplete is therefore appropriate for students who have attended and participated in classes, but for valid reasons cannot complete all course assignments before the end of the term.
 The grade of incomplete is not appropriate for students who have a poor attendance record, since it is not possible to make up missed classes.
 (Students who have missed a lot of classes for health reasons should contact the Gallatin Office of Student Affairs about the possibility of a medical withdrawal from the course).
-Nor is the incomplete appropriate for students who have simply fallen behind in submitting required work; they must meet the instructor's deadlines.

-A grade of “I” does not factor into the GPA, nor do the units for the course count as earned credit toward the degree while the "I" remains on the transcript.
-The units do count as attempted units and therefore do impact academic progress evaluations used for financial aid eligibility (for more information see the Office of Financial Aid website on Satisfactory Academic Progress).
+A grade of “I” does not factor into the GPA, nor do the credits for the course count as earned credit toward the degree while the "I" remains on the transcript.
+The credits do count as attempted credits and therefore do impact academic progress evaluations used for financial aid eligibility (for more information see the Office of Financial Aid website on Satisfactory Academic Progress).

-• The student must request an incomplete from the instructor before the final grades are due; if the written request is not made, the instructor will submit a final grade based on work completed to that point.
+The student must request an incomplete from the instructor before the final grades are due.
+(For Gallatin courses, students must submit the Request for an Incomplete form.)
+If the written request is not made, the instructor will submit a final grade based on work completed to that point.

 Additional Considerations for Incomplete Grades